kylebakerio/stats-in-vr/README.md

 ![jsDelivr hits (GitHub)](https://img.shields.io/jsdelivr/gh/hm/kylebakerio/vr-super-stats)
 <!-- npm -->
 <!-- [![](https://data.jsdelivr.com/v1/package/npm/vr-super-stats/badge)](https://www.jsdelivr.com/package/npm/vr-super-stats) -->
+_note: if you're seeing this on npm, it is recommended that you go see github for latest release. npm release may be rarely updated in comparison to github release._

 # vr-super-stats
 See fps, raf, triangles, draw cals, points, etc. counts live while in VR.
 Also measure averages and generate reports programatically.